 The idea of not being able to fully recover was unacceptable to me so I began to look into alternative therapies.
 This is when I began working with a Qigong therapist who slowly helped me to heal my ankle.
 Realizing I would need to practice the exercises on a regular basis to maintain the recovery to my ankles, I enrolled in classes at the Qigong Institute of Rochester.
 I continued these classes from 1999 – 2000 while initiating energy healing work on myself.
 After 4 years in casts, crutches and a wheel chair, I was walking again.
 I attributed my success in large part to Qigong.

 Having personally experienced the benefits of Qigong I wanted to learn more and bring this wonderful healing modality to others.
-In 2000, I began my studies with world-renowned Qigong Masters Roger Jahnke and Ken Cohen, author or the well-known book, “The Way of Qigong, the Art and Science of Chinese Energy Healing”.
-Ken is one of nine exceptional healers studied in the Menninger Clinic’s Copper Wall Project and has written more than 150 journal articles.
+In 2000, I began my studies with world-renowned Qigong Masters Roger Jahnke and Ken Cohen, and later with Pragata who trained in Buddhist Qigong from the Shaolin Monastery.
+Ken Cohen, author or the well-known book, “The Way of Qigong, the Art and Science of Chinese Energy Healing”, is one of nine exceptional healers studied in the Menninger Clinic’s Copper Wall Project and has written more than 150 journal articles.

 Upon completing my initial training, I decided to introduce qigong to others through the water exercise classes I was already teaching.
 Qigong became the cool down portion of my Active Older Adult aquatic classes.
 The response was so overwhelming that I was asked to teach it on land as well.
 I have been teaching qigong then tai chi ever since at the offices of Su Callan Harris Physical Therapy, Dr. Jeffrey Welch, the Irondequoit and the Brighton School Districts, JCC, YMCA, Preferred Care and more recently the Rochester MS Society.